mosip/inji-verify/inji-verify-sdk/DeveloperGuide.md

 ## 🔍 Testing Your Integration

+Follow the steps from [here](./Readme.md#-usage-guide) to inegrate and test the Inji Verify SDK in your React application.

 1. **Test QR Scanning:** Use a QR code generator to create test codes
 2. **Test File Upload:** Try uploading PNG, JPEG, or PDF files
 3. **Test Error Handling:** Disconnect your backend and see if errors are handled